St. Thomas · USVI · 18.34°N 64.93°W

 Diver above a bleached Caribbean reef during the 2023/2024 mass bleaching event

-The VICAR Lab is the research group behind the Virgin Islands Center for Autonomous Research, based at the Center for Marine and Environmental Studies (CMES) on St. Thomas.
-We build platforms that use autonomous underwater vehicles, 3D photogrammetry, and AI segmentation to study Caribbean reefs.
+The VICAR Lab is the operational core of the Virgin Islands Center for Autonomous Research (VICAR) project, funded by a five-year, $7 million U.S. National Science Foundation EPSCoR E-RISE RII award (OIA-2446008).
+We are based at the Center for Marine and Environmental Studies (CMES), St. Thomas, U.S. Virgin Islands.
+We use underwater robots, 3D mapping, and AI to study Caribbean reefs, and we build the software and survey methods that tie it all together.

-VICARIUS (VICAR's Integrated Undersea Survey platform) is the integrated system behind this work, combining survey protocols, shared code, and the data pipelines that connect them.
-It is built to support research across multiple groups at CMES and to remain useful well beyond any single project.
+VICARIUS, VICAR's Integrated Undersea Survey platform, is the system that ties this work together: shared survey methods, shared code, and the data that flows between them.
+We built it to serve many research teams at CMES, and to stay useful long after any single project ends.

 ↗ Read the launch announcement